 4. Frequency of consumption

 Taking CBD daily will affect how long it stays in your system.
 If you take it only once in a while when required, the chances are that you will not have it in your system for very long after, and you will be free from it in around three days.
-Daily consumption, however, increases the time it takes to have your body free from it, going as long as seven days to clear out.
+Daily consumption, however, increases the time it takes to have your body free from it, going as long as seven days to clear out of your system completely.

 Generally, however, CBD does not stay more than a week in your body and takes anywhere between 3-7 days to clear out, depending on the mentioned factors.

 If you are worried about failing a medical examination, there's no need for you to worry.
 When you go for a drug test, say at work, they're not testing how much cannabis products are in your blood.Rather, you are being tested for the levels of THC, the psychoactive drug, in your blood.
-Whether it's a day or a week since you had CBD, it does not affect your drug test.
+Whether it's a day or a week since you had CBD, it should not affect your drug test but you can find more information here.